 Fresh spinach: I prefer to use large spinach instead of baby spinach, but you can use baby spinach as well.
 Frozen spinach is a good substitute as well.
 If you want to use other leafy greens, you can also substitute spinach with mustard greens or kale.

 Tomatoes: Use fresh tomatoes rather than canned tomatoes.
-To retain the green color of the saag dish, avoid using canned as canned tomatoes will add to the brown color of the sauce.
+To retain the green color of the saag dish, avoid using canned as canned tomatoes.

 Onions: Use red or white or yellow onions, chopped finely

-Start by browning the paneer on the stovetop - this is an optional step, but the sauteed paneer has a lot more flavor and texture compare to plain paneer.
+Start by browning the paneer on the stovetop - this is an optional step, but the sauteed paneer has a lot more flavor and texture as compared to the plain paneer.
 The browed paneer is then kept aside for later when it will be cooked with the spinach sauce.

-In the Instant Pot, we start making the saag sauce.
-In Saute mode, heat up cumin and bay leaves in ghee until aromatic.
+In the Instant Pot, we will be making the Saag sauce.
+In 'Saute' mode, heat up whole cumin and bay leaves in ghee until aromatic.
 Then add the chopped onions, green chili, ginger, and garlic.
 I like to add the onions, green chili, garlic, and ginger to a food processor to chop them all up together, finely.

 Saute until onions turn translucent.
 Then add one whole chopped tomato followed by the spice powders.
 I find that using canned tomatoes gives the sauce more of a red-brown color, so I prefer to use fresh whole tomato for this recipe instead of canned tomatoes.

-Saute until the tomatoes soften, then add the rinsed spinach leaves.
+Saute until the tomatoes soften, then add the rinsed spinach (palak) leaves.
 Cover the lid and pressure cook for 1 minute.

 After one minute of cooking, the Instant Pot will beep to signal the end of the cooking cycle.
 Immediately, manually release pressure and take off the lid of the Instant Pot.
 Discard the bay leaves and use a hand blender to blend up the ingredients.